- Jun 1, 2023

 H2 Contract employment law in Germany

-– Absence of entrepreneurial risk;
+– No entrepreneurial risk;

-– Requirements to follow client instructions;
+– Demands to follow client instructions;

 – Integration in the client’s business operations;

-– Working on client’s premises;
+– Working on client’s territory;

-– Close cooperation with or representation of regular company employees.
+– Close cooperation with regular company employees.

 Contract employment law in Spain

-Amazon and Glovo to pay major fines over labour law violations
+Amazon and Glovo to pay major fines

 Contract employment law in Italy